-KARLOWICZ NAMED DUDLEY'S NEXT CHIEF OF POLICE Dudley Board Selectmen Monday approved the employment contract with the town's next Police Chief -Police Lt.
+KARLOWICZ NAMED DUDLEY'S NEXT CHIEF OF POLICE Dudley Board The Selectmen Monday approved the employment contract with the town's next Police Chief -Police Lt.
 Marek Karlowicz.
 Karlowicz was the unanimous choice of selectmen to succeed retiring Police Chief Steven Wojnar, effective January 13.
 His appointment to chief on November 21 was contingent upon the successful completion of contract negotiations.
 Lt.
 Karlowicz was hired as a reserve officer in 2000.
 He became a fulltime patrolman in 2002 and was promoted to sergeant in 2019.
 He was sworn in as Lieutenant in January.
 Karlowicz will be sworn in as Police Chief at a selectmen's meeting set for Jan.
 9. The town extends congratulations to Chief Wojnar on his retirement and to the soon to be Chief Karlowicz.
-School District receives Pathways, Fells Foundation grants BY JASON BLEAU CORRESPONDENT DUDLEY/CHARLTON The Shepherd Hill Regional School District has received a pair of grants that will help continue the district's career pathways programs and emergency preparedness efforts respectively.
-Superintendent Steven Lamarche announced both grants during Regional School Committee's final meeting of 2022 in December starting with \$50,000 courtesy of the state's Implementation and Support Grant program for Fiscal Year 2023.
+School District receives Pathways, Fells Foundation grants BY JASON BLEAU CORRESPONDENT DUDLEY/CHARLTON The Shepherd Hill Regional School District has received a pair of grants that will help continue the district's career Innovation Pathways nity for Shepherd Hill Implementation and Support Grant program for Fiscal Year 2023.
 The grant awardees were recently announced by Governor Charlie Baker's office.
 Superintendent Lamarche said the awards will help build on Shepherd Hill's career pathways programs designed to help prepare students for futures in a variety of specialty careers.
-"This grant provides resources and continues to help us establish an exceptional opportu- Innovation Pathways nity for Shepherd Hill Regional High School Students through innovative instructional practices in both engineering and biomedical studies," Lamarche said.
-"We really appreciate the Governor for providing us a \$50,000 grant."
+Regional High School Students through innovative instructional practices in both engineering and biomedical studies," Lamarche said.
+"We really appreciate the internal and one external exercise.
+Superintendent Lamarche explained that the exercises will include involvement from both school officials and emergency personnel.
+Oxford sets \$13.64 tax rate BY GUS STEEVES CORRESPONDENT OXFORD - To wrap up town affairs for 2022, the selectmen held the delayed Tax Classification hearing with new Assessor Alex Sendzik Dec.
+20. As Town Manager Jen Callahan noted, Sendzik had "An internal training only been in the role six months, and has his work cut pathways programs and emergency preparedness efforts respectively.
+Superintendent Steven Lamarche announced both grants during Regional the School Committee's final meeting of 2022 in December starting with \$50,000 courtesy of the state's "This grant provides resources and continues to help us establish an exceptional opportuGovernor for providing us a \$50,000 grant."
 The second grant comes courtesy of the Fels Family Foundation.
-The School District has been granted \$7,000 to partners with The Edward Davis Company, a risk management firm, to complete extensive multi-hazard scenarios through one internal and one external exercise.
-Superintendent Lamarche explained that the exercises will include involvement from both school officials and emergency personnel. school principals to walk through realistic and and Grafton. calculated multi-hazard scenarios as an in-person tabletop training," said Lamarche.
-"The second Turn To GRANTS page A15 Oxford sets \$13.64 tax rate BY GUS STEEVES OXFORD - To wrap up town affairs for 2022, the selectmen held the delayed Tax Classification hearing with new Assessor Alex Sendzik Dec.
-20. As Town Manager Jen Callahan noted, Sendzik had "An internal training only been in the role six months, and has his work cut engagement will allow out for him.
-He "walked into a revaluation period" the Dudley Charlton which normally takes longer by itself, never mind leadership team and dissetting up the data for the annual hearing process.
+The School District has been granted \$7,000 to partners with The Edward Davis Company, a risk management firm, to complete extensive multi-hazard scenarios through one school principals to walk through realistic and and Grafton. calculated multi-hazard scenarios as an in-person tabletop training," said Lamarche.
+"The second Turn To GRANTS page A15 engagement will allow out for him.
+He "walked into a revaluation period" the Dudley Charlton which normally takes longer by itself, never mind leadership team and dis- setting up the data for the annual hearing process.
 But trict office leaders and she credited the fact he did it at least partly to the fact Sendzik has years of assessing experience in Westboro Sendzik's presentation was a pretty bare-bones, number-heavy explanation of how he came to recommend the selectmen approve a single tax rate, which they did.
 The rate, subject to approval by the state Department of occasion is an external Revenue, will be approximately \$13.64 per \$1,000, which Turn To OXFORD page A15